 Are you unsure about where to do your volunteer work to help wildlife in Peru?
 By helping out at the Amazon Shelter in Madre de Dios or the Amazon Rescue Center in Iquitos, you can certainly not go wrong!
 Here, animals are treated the way they should, and no unnecessary contact with them will take place.

-Feeding wild animals
+Is feeding wild animals irresponsible?